-It is funny to look back now- at photos of our old selves, before our dreams came true and the world changed us.
-We looked so put-together, wondering the ship with our nametags on… now we look like day three of a Grateful Dead festival.
-However you describe it- backpacker chic, pirate swag – this scraggily bunch of college kids is now a force to be reckoned with …and I am proud to be among them.
+It is funny to look back now- at photos of our old selves before our dreams came true and the world changed us.
+We looked so put-together, wondering the ship with our name tags on… now we look like day three of a Grateful Dead festival.
+However you describe it- backpacker chic, pirate swag – this scraggly bunch of college kids is now a force to be reckoned with …and I am proud to be among them.